VALENTINE’S DAY IS FOR THE LOVERS AND THE MARKETERS

 Many people still honour the day with anonymous declarations.
 A well-executed valentine can make hearts and loins pound.
 It can entertain and amuse, arouse and intrigue.
 But celebrating the post-postmodern Valentine’s Day is a commercialised free-for-all in the name of love.
 And celebrate it we do.

 Valentine’s Day is one of the largest commercial spending rumpuses of the year.
-Last year, it was to the tune of over $20 billion in just the American market, with a large percentage coming from online purchases.
-There are many predictions that in 2019, over half of all global Valentine’s Day transactions will be done online.
+In 2018, it was to the tune of over $20 billion in just the American market, with a large percentage coming from online purchases.

 GET A SLICE OF THAT ONLINE PIE